kailash-manasarovar/statement/docs/timeline/2026/june.md

 - There's a film I want to see but I'm reluctant because I have the feeling I might weep all the way through...
 - Maybe I need that, though.

+- Yesterday I saw the sweetest little girl.
+She was in her swimming costume, swimming hat, and had her rubber ring on.
+- She was holding her mummy's hand as they went to the pool.
+- As I passed her she exclaimed, "Look, I am going swimming now!".
+- She made my whole day.